Live art and performance studies (LAPS), master

 Why choose us?

-Live art and performance studies (LAPS) is a two-year master’s programme in English that combines critical thinking with experimentation in artistic work and artistic research.
-We empower you to develop and activate new knowledge of performance and theory.
-It is one of the very few master’s programmes in the world that focuses on the intersection of performance studies and the practice of live art or performance art.
+Live Art and Performance Studies (LAPS) is a two-year master’s programme in English that combines critical thinking with experimentation in artistic work and artistic research.
+We empower you to develop and activate new knowledge of performance and its theory.
+As a student of our programme you will be committed to studying full-time.

 About the programme

 The aim of the programme is to collectively investigate what performance does, how it does and the effects performance may have in society.
 Our programme provides practical and theoretical tools for artists who wish to explore, develop and distribute their practice and knowledge in society.

 We combine critical thinking with practice-led research and seek to find synergies between research and practice.
 Our lecturers, mentors, visiting artists and theorists provide diverse approaches to the field.
 Their specialisations include, for example, the following: visual culture, gender studies, performance philosophy, performative research, embodiment, community-based practice, anthropology, mediated performance, performative writing, or the political theory of performance and activism.
 These approaches provide the practical and theoretical tools you need to work in the field of performance studies and artistic research.